Szymon-Czuszek/Python-Riddles/README.md

 - 🧩 Correct handling of cases with different array lengths
 - 📖 Straightforward implementation with clear logic

+This solution provides a reliable way to compare arrays and detect discrepancies, making it valuable for data validation and integrity checks.

 ## ➕ Riddle 4 - Continuous Sum

 **❓ Problem:** Find the largest sum of a contiguous subarray within the given array.